 If you work in a busy city, but you can create calm through sound.
 Simply play ocean and beach videos on your office monitor or television.
 The National Geographic has a series of ocean and underwater videos on YouTube.
 You can even watch the sea turtles and whales during your lunch break.
 It’s a really effective and inexpensive way of bringing the outside into your working environment.

 Your home office doesn’t have to be four walls, desks and computers.
 Even if you are hundreds of miles from the ocean, you can still feel like you are dipping your toes into the sea.

-What do you think of these tips?
+When you review the three ideas above, what do you think of these tips?
 Do you feel that bringing the ocean into your home office would be beneficial to you?
-Do you have any ideas to add to create the ideal home office?
+What ideas may help create your ideal home office?
 Please share your wisdom with us in the comment box below!